trashbirdecology/luisdva.github.io/_posts/2016-08-26-Science-is-global.md

 I’ve always wanted to play with Twitter data and do something similar, but in my case I wanted to do everything in R. Using the [Twitter Archiver spreadsheet](https://docs.google.com/spreadsheets/d/1NRxvV0JP_eF98WUfbkpj1iMBlFEe25JGKGhblM6U3KQ/) he organized, I downloaded a copy of the Google sheet on 8/8/2016, which included 11655 tweets that included the hashtag (I’ve been very slow with writing this post).

 This is my first attempt at working with Twitter data and strings, and I want to share the process and some of the things I learned about working with strings, dates, encodings, and emojis.
 To replicate my version of the analysis, I suggest downloading the Google sheet and filtering everything up to “8/8/2016 9:01:04” using _lubridate_.
+The rest of the data is already on a repo and you should be able to replicate everything by copying and pasting the code.

 {% highlight r %}
 #load libraries (install if needed)